Rajashekarreddy25/LSP/README.md

 Efficient with exec() — often, child replaces memory soon after fork.

 Automatic isolation — processes don’t interfere with each other’s data.

+#### Watchdog Timer (WDT)
+- Watchdog Timer (WDT) is a specialized hardware component—essentially a fail-safe countdown timer—designed to detect and recover from software malfunctions or system crashes.

+- Its primary role is to monitor the microcontroller's (MCU) execution and trigger a system reset if it determines the software has hung or entered an infinite loop.
+-
+Let's Learn Together 🙃 #Day18 A Watchdog Timer (WDT) is a ...

+- The WDT operates as a continuous countdown (or count-up) mechanism that runs independently of the main CPU clock in many designs to ensure it remains functional even if the main clock fails.

+    **Initialization:** The software sets a specific timeout value (e.g., 500ms or 2 seconds) and enables the timer.

+    **"Kicking" the Dog:** Under normal conditions, the software must periodically reset the timer to its initial value before it reaches zero.
+This action is commonly referred to as "kicking," "feeding," or "petting" the dog.

+    **Timeout & Reset:** If the software freezes (e.g., due to a deadlock or hardware failure), it stops kicking the dog.
+Once the timer expires, the WDT asserts a hardware reset signal to restart the MCU, restoring the system to a known good state.

+Common Watchdog Modes

+As systems grow in complexity, different WDT modes have been developed to enhance safety:

+    - Timeout Mode: The standard mode where a reset occurs only if the timer reaches zero.

+    - Window Mode: Requires the software to kick the watchdog within a specific "window" of time.
+Kicking it too early or too late
+    triggers a reset, preventing issues where a malfunctioning program might accidentally kick the dog too fast.

+    - Q&A (Challenge-Response) Mode: The WDT issues a "challenge" (like a math problem), and the MCU must provide the correct answer         within the time window.
+This verifies that the software is not just running, but also executing logic correctly.

+**Implementation Strategies**

+   - Internal WDT: Built directly into the microcontroller.
+It is cost-effective and easy to use but may be vulnerable if the entire chip (including its internal clock) fails.

+    - External WDT: A separate physical IC that monitors the MCU.
+This provides higher reliability through redundancy, as it has its own power and clock source.

+    - Task Monitoring: In Real-Time Operating Systems (RTOS), a "monitor task" only kicks the hardware watchdog if all other critical tasks have reported they are still alive.

+- Why Watchdogs are Critical

+-Watchdogs are essential for unattended or mission-critical systems where a human cannot manually press a reset button, such as:

+    - Space Probes: A software hang without a WDT would permanently disable the device.
+    - Medical Devices: Ensuring life-support equipment recovers instantly from transient glitches.
+    Industrial/Automotive: Preventing dangerous physical failures (e.g., a motor getting stuck at full speed) caused by software errors.